Down Payment for a House in 2026: How Much You Actually Need

 Mortgage credit certificates (MCCs): state-issued tax credits for first-time buyers that effectively reduce mortgage interest cost.
 Can save $1,000–2,000/year in federal taxes for qualifying buyers.

-A useful starting point: the HUD website lists state-by-state homebuyer programs.
-Most state housing finance agencies publish current programs at their .gov websites.
+A useful starting point: HUD's website lists state-by-state homebuyer programs at hud.gov, and most state housing finance agencies publish current programs on their .gov sites.
 Pair our home affordability calculator with these programs to see what you can actually afford given the assistance.

 Real examples: 3.5%, 10%, 20% down